Elektra (2010 film): Development

 Shyamaprasad was assisted in the script writing by Kiran Prabhakar.
 Rather than focusing on the essence of revenge in the myth, they tried to include the theme of Elektra's obsessive love for her father.
 Most of Shyamaprasad's previous works were adaptations of published novels or plays.
 About the adaptation of Elektra, Shyamaprasad said: "My film is a modern retelling of the Greek classic in a Malayali setting.
 But it closely follows the philosophy of the ancient text and the Grecian theory of drama that intense fear and pity lead to a purification of the emotions of the audience, making it a cathartic experience."

-Even before Ritu, Shyamaprasad's previous film, reached theatres, news about Elektra had created a buzz as Nayantara was tipped to play the lead in the movie.
 The film, though adapted from a Greek myth, has a contemporary setting in an aristocratic family in Kerala.
 The making of the film was also inspired by K. G. George's magnum opus film, Irakal.